Njwymy/roguelikedev-does-the-complete-roguelike-tutorial/README.md

 This will be a rust follow along version that also uses [The Roguelike Tutorial in Rust + tcod](https://tomassedovic.github.io/roguelike-tutorial/).

-Each week I will create a folder for each tutorial group that is supposed to be accomplished.
-In addition I will create a "extension" folder in which I will experiment with some different code changes to the tutorial that I thought of while working on the tutorial.

-I expect to keep each week folder roughly same as the tutorial while the "extension" folders will diverge.
+Each week is split up into their own folder which will roughly follow along with what the tutorial covers.
+Then there is a game folder that takes what was done during the week and expands upon it.